peakhunt/stm32f103rct6_audio/README.md

 1. Floating point FFT/iFFT is way too slow for real-time application.
 This was rather expected since Cortex-M3 comes with no FPU.
 2. I am seeing horrible accuracy loss with Q15 fixed point based FFT/iFFT.
 My calculation shows that I am getting roughly 7% accuracy loss.

-So I call it a quit at this point and move on to a new project based on STM32F407VET6 board.
+So I call it quits at this point and move on to a new project based on STM32F407VET6 board.
 [See here](https://github.com/peakhunt/stm32f407vet6_audio)

 ## Current Architecture
 ![Architecture](doc/audio_flow.png "Audio Flow")